-385 The Color class contains a color value in RGB format.
-The Visualization class 386 uses Color to store the RGB value for a point in the grid and update the OpenGL color.
-387 Color's default constructor sets its value to white (1.0, 1.0, 1.0).
-Another constructor is 388 available to set the RGB values when the Color is created (not currently used in the 389 program).
-The RGB values can be changed after the Color is created by the setRGB 390 function.
-All color values are restricted to between 0.0 and 1.0 (inclusive) when they are 391 changed by the constructor or setRGB function.
-Color contains a color's red, green, and 392 blue values (double).
-The data members are private and can be retrieved by public "get" 393 functions.
+The Color class contains a color value in RGB format.
+The Visualization class uses Color to store the RGB value for a point in the grid and update the OpenGL color.
+Color's default constructor sets its value to white (1.0, 1.0, 1.0).
+Another constructor is available to set the RGB values when the Color is created (not currently used in the program).
+The RGB values can be changed after the Color is created by the setRGB function.
+All color values are restricted between 0.0 and 1.0 (inclusive) when they are changed by the constructor or setRGB function.
+Color contains a color's red, green, and blue values (double).
+The data members are private and can be retrieved by public "get" functions.

-3.6 Configuration Parameters
+Configuration Parameters

-The Input Form creates a list of Configuration Parameters (hereafter called 'Parameters').
+The Input Form creates a list of Configuration Parameters (hereafter called "Parameters").
 The Parameter class contains information about an input value for the Simulation Program, including its name, minimum value, maximum value, and default value.
 Parameters do not reference any other entities.
 A Parameter is given all of its values in its constructor.
 The values are checked to make sure the maximum is greater than or equal to the minimum and the default is between the minimum and maximum.

-401 Parameters contains the name (char[50]) of the input value, as well as its 402 minimum, maximum, and default values (double).
-All of these data members are private

-403 and can be retrieved by public "get" functions.
-The data members cannot be changed404 after the Parameters is created.
+Parameters contains the name (char[50]) of the input value, as well as its minimum, maximum, and default values (double).
+All of these data members are private and can be retrieved by public "get" functions.
+The data members cannot be changed after the Parameters is created.

-406 4.0 CLASSROOM USE OF STEVE 2.0
+CLASSROOM USE OF STEVE 2.0

-407 After clicking on the STEVE.exe icon, the user can key in quantitative values in 408 the input fields on the left-hand side of the GUI.
-If the values are beyond a realistic range 409 specified in 'simul/paramInfo.dat', an error message will appear and the program will not 410 execute.
-The user can also specify how many time steps the SREM2D code will run (in 411 our case, the data allows a choice between 1 to 2952 timesteps).
+After clicking on the STEVE.exe icon, the user can key in quantitative values in the input fields on the left-hand side of the GUI.
+If the values are beyond a realistic range specified in "simul/paramInfo.dat," an error message will appear and the program will not execute.
+The user can also specify how many time steps the SREM2D code will run (in our case, the data allow a choice between 1 and 2,952 time steps).

-412 Once all the fields are keyed in, the user hits the start button.
-The GUI transfers 413 the user-specified parameters to SREM2D for execution and generation of 'output.dat'.
-414 The total simulation time is printed when the execution is complete.
-Once simulation is 415 complete, STEVE visualizes the output.dat (a space-time field of rainfall shown as 416 'Custom Map') simultaneously with the 'default.dat' (shown as 'Default Map').
+Once all the fields are keyed in, the user hits the start button.
+The GUI transfers the user-specified parameters to SREM2D for execution and generation of "output.dat."
+The total simulation time is printed when the execution is complete.
+Once simulation is complete, STEVE visualizes the output.dat (a spacetime field of rainfall shown as "Custom Map") simultaneously with the "default.dat" (shown as "Default Map").

-417 The simultaneous visualization allows the student user to observe visually the 418 impact in space and time of the quantitative difference in input parameter value between 419 the default setting and the custom (user-specified) setting (see Figure 3).
-It is essentially 420 this user-friendly and interactive feature of STEVE that we hypothesize as making the 421 subject of stochastic theory more interesting than text-book pedagogy.
-(Note: In our 422 earlier ensemble of works reported by Schwenk et al. (2008) and Hossain and Huddleston 423 (2007), complete details on specific stochastic theory concepts are provided).
-User can 424 stop the animation and observe one snapshot at a time for closer inspection.
-User may 425 also rewind, forward one snap shot at a time and also manipulate the animation speed.
-In

-- 426 addition to all this, the user can perform numerical analysis of the 'simul/output.dat' and - 427 'simul/input.dat' or 'simul/default.dat' to explore the stochastic concepts further.
+The simultaneous visualization allows the student user to observe visually the impact on space and time of the quantitative difference in input parameter value between the default setting and the custom (user-specified) setting (see Fig. 3).
+It is essentially this user-friendly and interactive feature of STEVE that we hypothesize as making the subject of stochastic theory more interesting than textbook pedagogy.
+(Note: In our earlier ensemble of works reported by Schwenk et al. [1] and Hossain and Huddleston [7], complete details on specific stochastic theory concepts are provided).
+User can stop the animation and observe one snapshot at a time for closer inspection.
+User may also rewind, forward one snap shot at a time, and also manipulate the animation speed.
+In addition to all this, the user can perform numerical analysis of the "simul/output.dat" and "simul/input.dat" or "simul/default.dat" to explore the stochastic concepts further.